Nitoref/le-prompt/readme.md

-Yet another fully featured theme for your shell.
-This time with full left, right and multi-line prompt support for bash, tcsh, zsh and fish.
+A fully featured theme for your shell with left, right and multi-line prompt support for bash, ksh, tcsh, zsh and fish.

-This theme is for people that love their good ol' shell, or don't want/can switch to fish or zsh - but still want a wonderfull looking shell like all the cool kids.
-It's also a theme for people that have to work with different shells, but want a unifying experience.
+This theme is for people that love their good ol' shell, or don't want/can switch to zsh - but still want a wonderfull looking shell like all the cool kids.
+It's also a theme for people that have to work in different environements, but want a unifying experience.

-### Why another one ?

 * Fast.
-* Fully shell agnostic.
-* Heavily and easily customizable.
+* Shell agnostic right and multi-line prompt support.
+* Easily configurable.
 * Extensible.

+#### Yet another one ?

+[powerline-go](https://github.com/justjanne/powerline-go) is the closest project from this one, and has heavily influenced it - this project adresses some of its drawbacks by providing better performance (written in C++ with libgit2 integration and parallelization), shell support, right prompt support and a better configuration format.

-### Installation
+#### Installation

 #####Requisites

- `xterm-256color`compatible terminal for colors as well as [powerline fonts](https://github.com/powerline/fonts) and / or [nerd fonts](https://github.com/ryanoasis/nerd-fonts) are highly recommended to fully enjoy this software.
+ `xterm-256color`compatible terminal as well as [powerline fonts](https://github.com/powerline/fonts)  /  [nerd fonts](https://github.com/ryanoasis/nerd-fonts) are highly recommended to fully enjoy this software.

 ###### bash